kcl-lang/kcl-lang.io/blog/2024-08-07-newsletter/index.md

 **🏄 Language Updates**

-- Assignment statements support attribute access and index access for the assigned target.
-- Fixed KCL nested multi-level config block semantic check costing too long time.
-- Removed the unwrap() in the semantic resolver to reduce panic issues.
-- Fixed the error merge of the list index field by merge operation.

 - Fixed type conversion error with the `as` keyword in the presence of external packages.
 - Fixed type check error from config to schema in the `lambda` function.
 - Added `file.current()` function to retrieve the full path of the currently running KCL file.